-Table 3-7 shows the current assumed ASF and DSF values from the PSD along with those calculated from this study.
-Statistically, the study’s ASF estimate of 371.6 is the same as that currently assumed in the PSD (357.6).
+Table 4-7 shows the current assumed ASF and DSF values from the PSD along with those calculated from this study.
+When we calculate an ASF based upon the use of EER our estimate of368.4 is statistically the same as that currently assumed in the PSD (357.6).
+Later in this report, we recommend that energy savings be calculated based upon unit SEER.
+We recalculated the ASF using SEER to determine if the use of SEER would result in the need for a different ASF assumption.
+The ASF based on the use of SEER is 362.0, which is also statistically the same as that assumed in the current PSD.
 The study’s seasonal DSF estimate of 0.45 is statistically lower than the current PSD assumption of 0.591.
 The estimated On Peak DSF from this study is 0.24; the PSD did not list an On Peak DSF.

 Table 4-7: PSD Input Assumptions versus Study Findings